NicolasLevesque/shopify-sales-dashboard/docs/dashboard_features.md

    - Highlight unusual revenue spikes/drops or suspicious data in daily trends.
 3. **Explanatory Notes**
    - Provide short documentation explaining how data is generated and how errors are injected.

-These additions would deepen the dashboard’s analytical power and clarity.

----

-## Conclusion

-Implementing these features will yield a **comprehensive** Streamlit dashboard, covering essential Shopify metrics, data quality checks, and optional advanced insights.
-This not only showcases your pipeline’s **ETL capability** but also provides a real-world analytics experience for stakeholders or potential employers to explore.